morze00/QFS_kinematics/README.md

 1, 2 and B in the lab and CM frames.

 Compilation requires and existing ROOT installation.
-Compile the code using 'make' command in the temrinal.
+Compile the code using 'make' command in the terminal.

 Example usage: